[first published November 2002]

 1. General Incompetence

 A dysfunctional team is a dysfunctional team.
-If a team has rampant in-fighting, low morale, low quality work, and no trust, it is unlikely to be competent enough to make a product customers love.
+If a team has rampant in-fighting, low morale, low quality work, and low trust, it is unlikely to be competent enough to make a product customers love.
 Some teams fail at delivering good designs simply because they fail at most things.
 It’s not about a disregard for design, it’s that good design is well beyond the operational capacity of the team.

 Advice: A team becomes functional because of good leadership.
 Someone with authority (granted or earned) has to set a better example, reward those who follow it and coach (or fire) those who don’t.
 A designer could quietly build a better design for one small area with an engineer, ship it, and then when coworkers are impressed show them how it was done.
 Once a new bar has been established, the entire team can refer to an example of good work, and it is possible for them to work towards changing their behavior and practices to match.
 In the worst cases, it is only through new leadership and the replacement of the most dysfunctional team members that things can improve.